 Hypersensitive mucous membranes (idiopathic rhinitis)

-Apart from a viral infection or allergy, a blocked nose may also be caused by a hypersensitivity of the nasal membranes without a clearly identifiable cause.
-In this case, the nose reacts directly to inhaled substances without allergies as an underlying cause.
-Due to this hypersensitivity, one often suffers from chronic nasal problems such as a blocked nose or a runny nose.
-This can also spread to the sinuses, causing sinus infection or frontal sinusitis.
+In addition to the allergic nose complaints, there may also be hypersensitivity of the mucous membranes for no apparent cause.
+The nose reacts directly to dust from the outside without there being an allergy.
+Due to this hypersensitivity, people often have chronic nasal complaints, such as a blocked or runny nose.
+This can also spread to the cavities.
+This can cause a sinus infection or sinus infection.

-If Capsinol is effective, you will not need to use nasal spray for a longer period of time.
-Your chronically congested nose will be a thing of the past.
-This congestion-free period my last up to a year (or even longer).
+When Capsinol works well, you no longer need a nasal spray for a longer period of time.
+A chronic stuffy nose is a thing of the past.
+This effect can often last up to a year (and even longer).